 - Pictures - They say a picture is worth a thousand words.
 In this case, a picture could be worth thousands of dollars!
 Even if you take a video, it’s important to show the Judge any pictures too as it’s usually easier to see by email or printed.

 - Lease Terms - Once again, show the court which term they violated in their lease agreement.
 Don’t worry if you don’t have every single term spelled out in your rental agreement.
 In the case where the violation is very severe, it may not have had to be specifically written in the agreement.
 As a good practice though, start adding all of the potential reasons to evict a tenant into your agreement.

 Does an eviction go away after 7 years in Montana?

 Yes.
 Tenant rights state that an eviction remains in the records of a tenant's rental history for 7 years before they can get a clean slate.
 Landlords are advised to refer to their rental history before leasing a property to a tenant.

 Can you kick someone out without an eviction notice in Montana?

 No. A landlord could be sued for forceful eviction of a tenant if they skip the proper eviction processes.

 It is against Montana eviction law to not provide a tenant with the appropriate written notice before proceeding with an eviction action.

-In the state of Minnesota, tenants can sue their landlords for three months' rent or three times the actual damages, whichever is greater, along with all security deposits and prepaid rent recoverable.
+In the state of Montana, tenants can sue their landlords for three months' rent or three times the actual damages, whichever is greater, along with all security deposits and prepaid rent recoverable.

 What is a self-help eviction in Montana?